Lecture Notes in Cosmology: Recombination and decoupling

-\begin{ex} Considering that the degeneracy of the hydrogen atom, in the state $1s$, is $g_{1s} = 4$ (it has two hyperfine states, one of spin 0 and the other of spin 1), show that Saha equation can be written, using Eq.~\eqref{n0nonrelpart}, as:
+\begin{ex} Considering that the degeneracy of the hydrogen atom, in the state $1s$, is $g_{1s} = 4$ (it has two hyperfine states, one of spin 0 and the other of spin 1), show that Saha equation can be written as follows:

 \end{ex}

 \hrulefill